Skip to main content

 Whichever system you put in place make sure you document it and then communicate it to all involved.
 That includes existing and new members of your area.

-Spend time with those directly involved in the process, the GSLs and DESCs you’re involving, so that they understand what’s required of them and so they are in a position to make sure that the system is implemented properly.
+Spend time with those directly involved in the process, the GLVs and DELVs you are involving so that they understand what is required of them and, so they are in a position to make sure that the system is implemented properly.

-Make sure that adult volunteers are aware of the systems in place for approving activities.
-You should encourage this to be discussed at District and Group meetings, and remind people regularly of your local system.
+Also make sure that adult volunteers are aware of the systems in place for approving activities and encourage this to be discussed at District and Group meetings and remind people regularly of your local system.

 Review

-It's important to review the systems you have in place for approval of activities.
-For example, you should review a system if it doesn’t work, if people don’t understand it, or if you as the Commissioner don’t feel comfortable with it.
+It's important to review the systems you have in place for approval of activities, there is no point sticking with a system if it doesn’t work, if people don’t understand it or if you as the Lead Volunteer don’t feel comfortable with it.

-Make sure you review the system regularly and revise it as appropriate.
-Keep up to date with updates from Scouts HQ and revise your local system if this is required.
+Make sure you review the system regularly and revise as appropriate.
+Keep up to date with updates from HQ and revise your local system if this is required.

-When you’re new in role as a District Commissioner (DC), you shouldn’t feel you have to stick with what’s gone before.
-You need to assure yourself that the process you have in place is robust and works.
+When you are new in role as a DLV don’t feel you have to stick with what’s gone before, you need to assure yourself that the process you have in place is robust and works.

 Examples